>> Full-time MBA future students

 - Practice and hone key business skills needed to succeed

 - Take a deeper dive into the inner workings of the business world

 - Develop a practical complement to your academic experience

 You'll connect with some of the most accomplished executives in their respective fields, gaining valuable insights in five distinct areas of engagement:

-- Leadership Coaching — Helping you develop critical leadership competencies and personal, interpersonal skills
+- 1. Leadership coaching — Helping you develop critical leadership competencies and personal, interpersonal skills

-- Applied Projects — Offering guidance on industry projects in an advisory role
+- 3. Applied projects — Offering guidance on industry projects in an advisory role

-- Career Preparation — Helping you understand, decide and prepare for employment and internship opportunities
+- 4. Career preparation — Helping you understand, decide and prepare for employment and internship opportunities

-- Class Activities — Assisting faculty members with a variety of class activities
+- 5. Class activities — Assisting faculty members with a variety of class activities

 During the two-year W. P. Carey MBA program, you are encouraged to work with this elite group of mentors in as many ways and as often as possible.
 Their experience brings both a unique perspective and a necessary real-world component to the Full‑time MBA.
 Executive Connections will deepen your skills, challenge your thinking, and develop your expertise.